Skip to main content

 JL: I was actually going back and forth in the fall and in the winter.
 I was there for the first week of Russia’s full-scale invasion of Ukraine.
 I arrived the night before and stayed there as the U.S. Embassy was telling Americans to get out.
 I didn’t have press accreditation, so I just tried to keep a low profile.

 I was staying in a place where every time we came out of our hotel there was a wall of special forces in helmets looking like—the Russians call them the cosmonauts—looking like astronauts with these crazy helmets.
 There was a wall of police vans just waiting to arrest people.
 But I mean, listen, it’s nothing like the dangers the journalists are facing themselves, so I don’t think that’s an important part of that story.
-Brittney Griner was arrested during that first week so I can’t pretend it didn’t cross my mind, but I just think that, ultimately, the risks that the people in my film take are much greater than any risk I took.
+Brittney Griner was arrested a few days before so I can’t pretend it didn’t cross my mind, but I just think that, ultimately, the risks that the people in my film take are much greater than any risk I took.

 D: Are you now working on a sequel?